 A disclosure statement and a plan of reorganization must also be filed with the court.
-The disclosure statement contains details about the debtor’s assets, liabilities and business affairs, that are sufficient enough to allow the creditor to make an informed decision about the plan of organization.
-The plan of organization contains a classification of claims and the treatment of each claim.
+The disclosure statement contains details about the debtor’s assets, liabilities, and business affairs, sufficient enough to allow the court to make an informed decision about the plan of reorganization.
+The plan of reorganization contains a classification of claims and the treatment of each claim.
 For creditors whose claims are impaired, they vote on the plan of the organization through balloting.
 Creditors who are unimpaired are deemed to accept the plan while creditors who are impaired are assumed to reject the plan.
-After the court has allowed the disclosure statement and tallied the votes, it holds a hearing on whether to confirm the plan of organization.
+After the court has allowed the disclosure statement and tallied the votes, it holds a hearing on whether to confirm the plan of reorganization.

 Chapter 11 places the debtor in possession, with a role to perform all functions relating to the business except investigative functions and roles of a trustee.
 These functions include examining and objecting to claims, accounting for assets, and filing reports as required by the court.
 With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his functions.

 The trustee is required to monitor the compliance of the debtor in possession with the reporting requirements set by the court.
 If the debtor in possession fails to comply with the reporting requirements of the trustee or bankruptcy court, the trustee may file a motion to have the case dismissed or converted to another chapter of the bankruptcy code.